-Pauli exclusion principle is one of the important principles along with Aufbau’s Principle and Hund’s Rule in chemistry.
+Pauli’s Exclusion principle is one of the important principles along with Aufbau’s Principle and Hund’s Rule in chemistry.
 Learning about it is crucial for students especially when they are studying about electrons.
-It basically helps us to understand the electron arrangements in atoms and molecules and it also gives an explanation for the classification of elements in the periodic table.
+Pauli’s Exclusion principle basically helps us to understand the electron arrangements in atoms and molecules and it also gives an explanation for the classification of elements in the periodic table.
 In this section, we shall study the Pauli exclusion principle in detail and learn about all the underlying concepts.

 What is Pauli Exclusion Principle?